 Pardon Without Firearm Authority

 A Pardon Without Firearm Authority releases a person from punishment and forgives guilt.
 It entitles an applicant to all of the rights of citizenship, except the specific authority to own, possess, or use firearms.
-Waiting period is 10 years.
+The waiting period is 10 years.

 Commutation of Sentence